tej17584/ProyectoRedes2XMPP/README.md

 In this part, you use the functionalitie thath you want.

+### Presence and notifications Warnings
+The program has several functions to receive messages.
+Actually, these messages are printed ABOVE the prompt.
+If in any case someone enters, you will be shown a presence message.
+If someone sends you a message, you will see a "typing" notification on your terminal.
+If someone enters a room, then you will see a notification.

+In these cases, it is better to press ENTER to return to the menu and continue with the functions.
 ## Instructions for use every Client Option

 ### A: Create Account